-In this work, we want to take advantage of a large public neuroimaging database in a self-taught learning framework.
-We pre-train an unsupervised deep learning model to learn a latent representation of fMRI statistic maps and we fine-tune this model to decode tasks or mental processes involved in several studies.
-In a first part, we leverage the NeuroVault database to select the most relevant statistic maps and train a convolutional autoencoder (CAE) to reconstruct these maps.
-In a second part, we use the final weights of the encoder to initialize a supervised convolutional neural network (CNN) to classify the cognitive processes, tasks or constrasts of unseen statistic maps from large collections of the NeuroVault database (an homogeneous collection of more than 18000 statistic maps and an heterogeneous one with 6500 maps).
-Our goal was to investigate how self-taught learning can be beneficial in the field of brain imaging for deep learning models.
+In this work, we propose to take advantage of NeuroVault -- a large public neuroimaging database {that was built collaboratively and therefore displays a good level of variability in terms of fMRI acquisition protocols, machines, sites and analysis pipelines} -- in a self-taught learning framework.
+We pre-trained an unsupervised deep learning model to learn a latent representation of fMRI statistic maps and we fine-tune this model to decode tasks or mental processes involved in several studies.
+In a first part, we leveraged the NeuroVault database to select the most relevant statistic maps and train a convolutional autoencoder (CAE) to reconstruct these maps.
+In a second part, we used the final weights of the encoder to initialize a supervised convolutional neural network (CNN) to classify the cognitive processes, tasks or constrasts of unseen statistic maps from large collections of the NeuroVault database (an homogeneous collection of more than 18000 statistic maps and an heterogeneous one with 6500 maps).
+Our goal was to investigate how {the use of a large and diverse database in a} self-taught learning {framework} can be beneficial in the field of brain imaging for deep learning models.